victoriacheng15/article-extractor/docs/architecture.md

 - Current design supports adding providers via configuration (no code changes needed)
 - Generator architecture allows processing very large datasets without memory concerns
 - Multi-provider parallelization can be enabled by using async/await patterns or scheduled concurrency

+## Deployment & Automation

+The project uses a **dual automation approach** for data extraction and image publishing:

+### GitHub Actions: Scheduled Data Extraction

+GitHub Actions runs the data extraction pipeline on a schedule (default: daily at 6:00 AM UTC):

+- **Serverless execution**: No infrastructure to maintain
+- **Scheduled runs**: Cron-based automation (configurable)
+- **Built-in logging**: Logs stored in GitHub for review and debugging
+- **Cost-efficient**: Included in free tier for public repositories

+See [`GitHub Actions`](github_actions.md) for workflow details and configuration.

+### Jenkins: Docker Image Building & Publishing

+Jenkins (typically self-hosted via Docker Compose) automates Docker image builds and publishes to GHCR:

+- **Reproducible builds**: Versioned Docker images (tagged by build number + `latest`)
+- **SCM polling**: Checks for code changes on a schedule (default: every Tuesday)
+- **CI/CD automation**: Decouples image builds from data extraction workflows
+- **Self-hosted flexibility**: Can be run on any machine with Docker

+See [`Jenkins`](jenkins.md) for pipeline configuration and setup.

+### Architecture Summary

+- **Data extraction** (GitHub Actions) → automated article collection and Google Sheets updates
+- **Docker image publishing** (Jenkins) → reproducible, versioned container images for deployment
+- Together, these provide a complete automated, production-grade data pipeline with containerized deployment options